& Snow Play Areas.There are two managed areas at Mt Buffalo National

 There is currently

-NO phone coverage at Cresta. – see note for Cresta Valley above.
+limited phone coverage at Cresta. – see note for Cresta Valley

 Victoria spends a lot of time and money each winter to have rubbish removed